Whose personal information do we collect?

 - We aim to collect personal information about you from you directly (in writing, in person or via telephone) however, in many instances, this may not be practicable and as such we may collect it from: Family members, especially where a family member is the member named as the policy holder in a family cover policy;

-- Our brokers in relation to the provision of our products and services;
+- Our aggregators or Corporate partners in relation to the provision of our products and services;

 - Hospitals and medical and other health service providers;